WNMF Composers Institute

 - Archival audio recording of their premiere

-- Work closely with mentor composers Jocelyn Morlock & Eliot Britton along with WSO Composer-in-Residence & WNMF Co-Curator Harry Stafylakis
+- Work closely with mentor composers Jocelyn Morlock & Eliot Britton along with WSO Composer-in-Residence & WNMF Co-Curator Haralabos (Harry) Stafylakis

 - Attend rehearsals with WNMF guest artists & composers

-- Seven days of professional development workshops, panel discussions, lessons, and masterclasses
+- Six days of professional development workshops, panel discussions, lessons, and masterclasses

 - $1,500 participation fee waived (funded by the WSO Canadian Voice Fund)

-The composers selected to participate in the 2022 WNMF Composers Institute and to have their pieces premiered at the 2022 Winnipeg New Music Festival are:
+The composers selected to have their pieces premiered at the 2023 Winnipeg New Music Festival and to participate in the 2023 WNMF Composers Institute and are:

 - Rebecca Adams – Lion’s Den